What remains, after the act

 Between what was alive and what is now condemned to remain.

-It is the last connection between the body and what survives of it.
+It is the final connection between the body and what survives of it.

-A broken support that paradoxically continues to bear the weight of damnation.
+A broken support that continues, paradoxically, to bear the weight of damnation.

 Objects, not icons